masihfathi/yii2-drag-drop-forms/README.md

 * Fix view bugs

 To do
-* add module to manage payment methods ex. paypal, local payments and add payments button as optional drag and drop field to the form builder
+* add module to manage payment methods e.g. paypal, local payments and add payments button as optional drag and drop field to the form builder

 <hr/>